 Magnesium supplementation comes in many forms.
-Yawn, from HVMN, is a nootropic with 250mg of magnesium glycinate, which along with other ingredients, can promote high quality sleep—perhaps one of the best known anxiety-reducing techniques.
+Some nootropic products that contain magnesium glycinate along with other ingredients, can promote high quality sleep—perhaps one of the best known anxiety-reducing techniques.

 Your brain has the highest concentration of lipids of all the organs in your body; fat makes up a whopping 50% - 60% of your noggin.
 To be more specific, the omega-3 and omega-6 fatty acids (including EPA and DHA) are particularly desired by the brain.
 As it turns out, many of us eat a diet that might be too low in omega-3 fats, which are particularly useful as brain food.
 We don’t get enough EPA and DHA.

-People diagnosed with anxiety disorders have been shown to have lower levels of omega-3 polyunsaturated fats (PUFAs) in their cells compared to healthy subjects, and social anxiety has been shown to be associated with lower EPA / DHA concentrations in cell membranes.32 Clearly, a link between these beneficial fats and anxiety exists.
+People diagnosed with anxiety disorders have been shown to have lower levels of omega-3 polyunsaturated fats (PUFAs) in their cells compared to healthy subjects, and social anxiety has been shown to be associated with lower EPA / DHA concentrations in cell membranes.

 Supplementation studies provide evidence of a causal link and give us a reason to recommend supplementing with essential fatty acids for reducing anxiety symptoms.
-Studies using an administration of omega-3 fatty acids show that supplementation can reduce test anxiety in students,33 and also can lower levels of anxiety and inflammatory cytokines in medical students.34
+Studies using an administration of omega-3 fatty acids show that supplementation can reduce test anxiety in students,

 In times of stress, the omega-3s might come to the rescue.
-Rats which were subjected to an aversive stress maze protocol displayed lower anxiety-related behaviors after PUFA supplementation; this was related to reduced stress-hormone levels.35 If you were curious, omega-3 PUFAs also reduce anxiety and boost cognitive performance in the mouse lemur.36
+Rats which were subjected to an aversive stress maze protocol displayed lower anxiety-related behaviors after PUFA supplementation; this was related to reduced stress-hormone levels.

 The human and animal data make it clear, supplementing with omega-3s, whether you’re deficient or not, can have brain-boosting effects that take a load of anxiety off your plate.

-Kado, HVMN’s omega-3 healthkit, is a dietary supplement with 470mg DHA and 235mg EPA (the recommended 2:1 ratio) derived from animal sources and designed to serve as the building blocks of cell membranes.
-Ingredients found in Kado have also been shown to boost memory, reduce depression, improve bone health, and enhance cognitive health when used consistently over time.37,38,39
+Omega-3 dietary supplements with DHA and EPA (in a recommended 2:1 ratio) derived from animal sources are designed to serve as the building blocks of cell membranes.
+Ingredients found in some fish oil supplements have also been shown to boost memory, reduce depression, improve bone health, and enhance cognitive health when used consistently over time.

 Whether you suffer from an anxiety disorder or just feel a bit too much stress and worry from day-to-day, there may be a role for natural anxiety supplements in your life.